Xaverian High School Concussion Management Policy

 Day 5 – Full contact training drills and intense aerobic activity.

-The principal, in consultation with the appropriate staff, including the school nurse, will develop regulations and protocols to guide the return to activity.
+The principal, in consultation with the school's medical team, will develop regulations and protocols to guide the return to activity.

 Xaverian